Business Opportunities

 3. World Trade Organization (WTO)

 The WTO is a specialized agency of the United Nations.
 Its primary function is to help formulate the rules of trade between nations.
-Its objective is to help countries trade more fairly and efficiently to benefit everyone.
+It aims to help countries trade more fairly and efficiently to benefit everyone.
 It also acts as a knowledge bank for developing countries.

 It provides technical assistance, training, capacity building, and support for developing countries in building up.